myrmex-org/docker-lambda-packager/README.md

 docker run `pwd`:/data myrmex/lambda-packager
 ```

 The image does not create the zip archive for your.
-It only install the dependencies in an environment compatible with
+It only installs the dependencies in an environment compatible with
 Lambda.
 You will still have to zip the result and deploy it in Amazon Lambda.

 For a node package, take care that `node_module` does not already exist before running the command.